palmerlab/behaviour_box/README.md

 #SerialController.py

 1. The program starts
-2. The program reads `config.tab` and `Frequencies.tab`,

-    `config.tab` contains the details for a single run, each line in the format `variablename : value`

-    `Frequencies.tab` contains the block of frequencies that will be shuffled, in Hz.
-    The first line is a header with the title `frequency`, that gets ignored

 2. The program opens communications with available serial port The program waits until it gets the arduino is active, and prints all output until the ready signal is transmitted.
 Which is `-- Status: Ready --`

 3. The program starts a block
-4. The program shuffles the stimuli (frequencies list)

-5. The program transmits the frequencies to the behaviour box, The dict `params` holds all parameters for a single trial (from `config.tab`) The condition values get updated; based on the frequencies being sent, all contents of `params` are transmitted to the behaviour controller.
+5. The program transmits the dict `params`, which holds all parameters for a single trial.
+The condition values get updated; based on the frequencies being sent, all contents of `params` are transmitted to the behaviour controller.

 6. The program prints the frequencies and the condition to the screen and a random timeout is started.